-To find out, I measured energy use for all of these and I’ve put it all together in one easy to understand guide.
-There’s nothing like hands-on testing to get real answers!
+To find out, I measured energy use for all of these and I’ve put it all together in one easy-to-understand guide.

 Infographic – Ceiling fan energy use facts